TapTrack/TappyUsbNodeDemo/README.md

 ## Disconnecting and Handling Errors
 There are two different types of errors that your application may encounter.
-The first are errors reported by the Tappy itself as messages that are reported through. the standard message listener.
+The first are errors reported by the Tappy via response messages, which are handled by the standard message listener.
 Although there are some standard errors in the System command family to cover things like the Tappy receiving garbled or corrupted messages, most of these errors are specific to the command you are using - for instance attempting to write a message that exceeds a tag's capacity will cause the Tappy to send back an error frame specific to that operation.
-For brevity's sake, in this application, we'll just treat all unexpected messages as fatal errors.
+For simplicity's sake, in this application, we'll just treat all unexpected messages as fatal errors.

 The second type of errors are errors that the driver library itself experiences such